eavonius/powerdelivery/secrets.markdown

 <br />

-<a name="using_credentials_in_scripts"></a>
+<a name="using_credentials_in_local_roles"></a>

-### Using credentials in scripts
+### Using credentials in local roles

-You may also encounter a need to use credentials in a script, for instance to authenticate with Windows Azure to manipulate cloud resources.
+You may also encounter a need to use credentials in the role script itself, for instance to authenticate with Windows Azure to manipulate cloud resources.
 To do this create a key file and encrypt credentials following the steps above.

-In your script, use the *Credentials* property of the [$target](reference.html#target_parameter) parameter to retrieve your credentials by username.
+In your role script, use the *Credentials* property of the [$target](reference.html#target_parameter) parameter to retrieve your credentials by username.
 You may then pass them to other PowerShell cmdlets that expect credentials.

 <br />

-The example role script below uses credentials for *me@somewhere.com*:
+The example local role script below uses credentials for *me@somewhere.com*:

 {% highlight powershell %}
 Delivery:Role {
   param($target, $config, $role)

-  # Don't do this when running on localhost
-  if ($target.EnvironmentName -ne "Local") {

   # Get Azure credentials encrypted by powerdelivery
   $azureCredentials = $target.Credentials["me@somewhere.com"]

   Import-Module Azure

   # Add my credentials so I can use other Azure cmdlets!
   Add-AzureAccount -Credential $azureCredentials
-  }
 }
 {% endhighlight %}
 <div class="filename">MyAppDelivery\Roles\AzureExample\Role.ps1</div>